confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Overview

-This demo deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bi-directionally between the datacenters.
+This demo deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bidirectionally between the datacenters.
 Confluent Control Center is running to manage and monitor the cluster.

 This Docker environment is for demo purposes only, not for production.